kencx/source/content/til/2025-03-05-ssh-tunnel-in-script.md

 ---
-title: "Running SSH tunnel in script"
+title: "Running SSH tunnels in Bash scripts"
 date: 2025-03-05
-lastmod: 2025-03-05
+lastmod: 2025-06-11
 draft: false
 toc: false
 tags:
 - ssh
 ---

-To run a SSH tunnel in a Bash script or in a CI/CD job, we can utilize the following command:
+To run a SSH tunnel in a Bash script or a CI job, we can utilize the following command:

 ```bash